Arturo-Intel/GSS-Tools/public/persona/SSU.md

         },
         "summary": {
             "type": "array",
-            "description": "Quick technical summary of any possible issue from the SSU file."
-            "items": {"type": "string"}
+            "description": "Quick technical summary of any possible issue from the SSU file.", "items": {"type": "string"}
         },
         "notes": {
             "type": "array",
-            "description": "Additional Notes"
+            "description": "Additional Notes",
             "items": {"type": "string"}
         },
         "recommendations": {
             "type": "array",
-            "description": "Recommendations to the PSE to share to the customer" "items": {"type": "string"}
+            "description": "Recommendations to the PSE to share with the customer", "items": {"type": "string"}
-        },
         }
     }
+}

+Use a clear and technical tone when writing the analysis.
+Ensure that each field is accurately filled based on the data extracted from the SSU file.
+Provide guidance on interpreting the data to identify potential issues and recommendations.